noob4ik/tutorials/dice-game/README.md

 ## Compiling Rust to WebAssembly

-Run the following code to build a `.wasm` file from your Rust code in the project root directory.
+To build the `.wasm` file, run this from the application directory:

-NOTE: downloading and compiling dependencies might take a few minutes.
+<small>(note: downloading and compiling dependencies might take a few minutes)</small>

 ```bash
 # in directory dice-game/backend